We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - skeletal deformities, including:

 - an oddly shaped skull

-- legs that bow out (bowlegs)
+- bowlegs, or legs that bow out

-- bumps in your ribcage
+- bumps in the ribcage

 - a protruding breastbone